2013 Brussels Open

 The 2013 Brussels Open was a women's tennis tournament played on outdoor clay courts.
 It was the third and last edition of the Brussels Open, and was part of the Premier-level tournaments of the 2013 WTA Tour.
-The event took place at the Royal Primerose Tennis Club in Brussels, Belgium, from May 18 through May 25, 2013.
+The event took place at the Royal Primerose Tennis Club in Brussels, Belgium, from 18 May through 25 May 2013.
+Unseeded Kaia Kanepi won the singles title.